JohnJCordero/notrealjohn/README.md

 ### Welcome to my GitHub Page!

-## I am a UCF Computer Science Senior finishing my last two semesters to complete my Bachelors'
+## I am a UCF Senior finishing my last two semesters to complete my Bachelor in Computer Science
 - 📝 I’m currently working on my Bachelors and my Senior Design Project!
 - 🌱 I’m trying to learn as many languages as I can while making sure they're learned proficiently
 - 🕺 I’m looking for a professional job to enhance learning contribute what I've learned so far